Relations of stories. Are they so necessary? :: ScrumDesk – scrum project management tool

-One customer asked us an interesting question regarding relations of stories in ScrumDesk.
+The customer asked us an interesting question regarding the relations of stories in ScrumDesk.

-What ScrumDesk supports now is simple relations tracking solution.
-Very simple and basic functionality – possibility to track, see and print out it in documents.
+What ScrumDesk supports now is simple relations tracking solution, the possibility to track, see and print out it in documents.

-As you probably know, a good story in agile is written to fulfill INVEST principle:
+As you probably know, a good story in agile is written to fulfil INVEST principle:

 1. Independent